mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/SWF_RSB.md

 ## Description

 Reception Station Barracks are required by the Army to house single trainee soldiers and company administrative, training and command operations.
-A new Army standard for this facility is under development, with expected completion date August, 2014.
+A new Army standard for this facility is under development.
 Following approval and publication of new standard, contents of this webpage will be updated to reflect a new 1391 template, and standard design configurations.

 ## Variations